StandardUserInternship/group-8-finalProject/README.md

 **Final project by Group 8**
 ```
-  A python Flask webapp thatis made to take CSV files and turn them into charts using chart.js
+  A python Flask webapp that is made to take CSV files and turn them into charts using chart.js
 ```
 **Implemented**
 ```